zahraabashir/One-Dimensional-Clobber-Solver/README.md

 `make corr`

 will run the tests and check the moves against the reference solver provided to us.
-The reference solver is much slower, and so is this test, so results from it are cached by the testing scripts in a .json file.
+The reference solver is much slower, and so is this test, so results from the reference solver are cached by the testing scripts in a .json file.

 `make cleanall`